algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Management/Weekly_Report/weekly_report_4.md

    - Mathis was absent during part of the week, which affected coordination and development progress.
 2. **Technical Issues**
    - Difficulties encountered when displaying images retrieved from the database.
-   - Problems with the barcode scanner integration.
+   - Problems with the scanbar integration.

 ## Plan for Next Week